MRI Technology Masters Degree Program Information

 - Prerequisites: High school diploma for Associate's programs; Associate's degree for certificate

 - Program Length: Six to twelve months for certificate; two years for Associate's degree

 Programs in MRI Technology tend to be very selective.
 Both types of programs prepare students to take the AART or ARMRIT examination and become certified.
 Some individuals who are already certified also enroll in certificate programs to advance their knowledge.
 Both programs involve classroom instruction and clinical rotations.
 Associate degree programs also require that the student takes general education courses, while a certificate program only requires courses related to MRI technology.
 Some of the core classes that students in both the associate degree and certificate programs may take are:

 - Radiographic and MRI physics

 - MRI pathology

 - Imaging ethics

-According to the U.S. Bureau of Labor Statistics (BLS) in May 2008, radiologic technologists, which include MRI technologists, earned a median annual wage of $52,210 (www.bls.gov).
-Also in May 2008, employment of radiologic technologists was predicted to increase 17% between the years of 2008 and 2018, a growth rate that the BLS defines as faster than average.
+According to the U.S. Bureau of Labor Statistics (BLS) in May 2014, MRI technologists earned a median annual wage of $67,090 (www.bls.gov).
+As of May 2012, employment of radiologic technologists and MRI technologists was predicted to increase 21% between the years of 2012 and 2022, a growth rate that the BLS defines as faster than average.
 Some settings where aspiring MRI technologists may seek employment include:

 - Outpatient clinics